turgu1/ESP32-Sensing-Device/README.md

 - The thermistor and photoresistive interfaces are exploratory.
 The known lack of linearity of the ESP32 A2D may have an impact on the quality of the retrieved data.
 See [here](https://www.e-tinkers.com/2019/10/using-a-thermistor-with-arduino-and-unexpected-esp32-adc-non-linearity/), and [here](https://rntlab.com/question/analogread-for-ntc-thermistor/) for further information.

-- The Micro USB-B connector is a specific part with only 2 through hole pins (GND and 5V).
+- The Micro USB-B connector is a specific part with only 2 through-hole pins (GND and 5V).
 See the BOM below for purchase locations.
-On Amazon, there is 100, 30 and 10 pieces bundles available.
+On Amazon, there are 100, 30, and 10 pieces bundles available.
 A more conventional 5-pins connector may be adapted (physical tweak or modification to the board design).

 - The LED is for use only with the external power supply and is hooked on the 5v side of the linear regulator.
 It could have been hooked to the 3.3v side, closer to the ESP32.

+- The linear 3.3v regulator capacitors mays have to be different than the one selected.
+In particular, on the output side, to get a better transient response, a 22uF tantalum may replace the one indicated (per the AMS1117 spec sheet).

 ## Bill of Material (BOM)